ihabunek/phormium/README.md

 ========
 Phormium is a minimalist ORM for PHP.

-Phormium is designed primarily to:
-* make CRUD operations trivial
-* enable complex select queries which can be constructed programatically

 Works with most relational databases which have a PDO driver.

 This is a work in progress.
 Things will change.
 Do not use for anything serious, yet.

 [![Build Status](https://travis-ci.org/ihabunek/phormium.png)](https://travis-ci.org/ihabunek/phormium)

 Why?
 ----

-Why another ORM, I hear you cry.
+Why another ORM, I hear you cry!
 Well, first and foremost, no other ORM I found works with Informix, and I'm tied to Informix on my day job.
 It's a real pain writing CRUD functions by hand.
 Second, It's fun to try and write an ORM.
 Tell me how you like it.

 Quick start
 -----------